perxpective/Cybersecurity-Therapy/SPIM/SP/SP Chapter 1 - Introduction to Security Policy.md

 ## Governance, Risk and Compliance
 > A structured way to align IT with business goals while managing risks and meeting all industry and government regulations
 - Compliance should never be the first consideration

+## Enterprise Risk Management (ERM)
+- Top management recognise that cybersecurity issues can impact business operations

+### COSO Cube
+- Assist with the implementation of the ERM process
+- Each of these components